<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Location

-The example on display is one of the last F-types produced and the more cleanly styled and solidly built FB Victor replaced the model in 1961.
+The deluxe version, of which this is an example and one of the last produced, included two-tone paintwork and separate front seats.
+In total The F-Type sold more than 390,000 units, but the more cleanly styled and more solidly built FB Victor replaced the model in 1961.